Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing.md

 ![image](https://user-images.githubusercontent.com/94720207/166323557-81003b11-b587-4267-b473-c1c2c906ff33.png)

-- We can also analyze the data sent throught ICMP, we can identify is in plain text.
+- We can also analyze the data sent throught ICMP, we can identify is in plain text...and is nothing useful.

+    - **At this point, we can't do very much with that packets, those are only ICMPs (ping) with random data "abcdefghij.... but! we have the IP & MAC address from `bob`, we can use that MAC!**

+    - **Remember that I said: "WE CAN'T HEAR IF BOB AND ALICE ARE "WHISPERING" (UNICAST) TO EACH OTHER")**

+    - **Maybe we can!
+We can "disguse" as `alice` because now we have something that only that user have...`MAC address` from alice!!!

+    - **MAC Address is used in Layer 2 Transmission to identify hosts, if we take that MAC, then we become alice, easy! let's go:**